Joice NanKivell Loch: Later years

-In addition to the honours bestowed on her by Greece, Romania and Poland, she was also honoured by Serbia and her home country Australia, In 1972 on the recommendation of the Australian government she was appointed a Member of the Order of the British Empire for "international relations".
+During her life, for her humanitarian work, Joice Loch was awarded eleven medals, including the Greek Order of the Phoenix, the Polish gold Cross of Merit and the Romanian Order of Elizabeth.
+In addition to the honours bestowed on her by Greece, Romania and Poland, she was also honoured by Serbia and her home country Australia.
+In 1972 on the recommendation of the Australian government she was appointed a Member of the Order of the British Empire (MBE) for "international relations".